LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 ```
 Expected Response from Elasticsearch:

 Elasticsearch returns an array of daily buckets.

-Within each bucket, you will see that the unique number of customers per day and daily revenue have been calculated for each day!
+Within each bucket, you will see that the "number_of_unique_customers_per_day" and the "daily_revenue" have been calculated for each day!

 ![image](https://user-images.githubusercontent.com/60980933/115086712-08041600-9eca-11eb-9afe-43923477b371.png)

 **Sorting by metric value of a sub-aggregation**

 You do not always need to sort by time interval, numerical interval, or by doc_count!
-You can also sort by metric value of a sub-aggregation.
+You can also sort by metric value of `sub-aggregations`.

 Let's take a look at the request below.
-Within the sub-aggregation, metric values daily_revenue and number_of_unique_customers_per_day are calculated.
+Within the `sub-aggregation`, metric values "daily_revenue" and "number_of_unique_customers_per_day" are calculated.

 Let's say you wanted to find which day had the highest daily revenue to date!

-All you need to do is to add the order parameter and sort buckets based on the metric value of daily_revenue in descending order!
+All you need to do is to add the "order" parameter( and sort buckets based on the metric value of "daily_revenue" in descending("desc") order!

+Example:
 ```
 GET ecommerce_data/_search
 {